-- (1) Represents Solicitation Fees payable to JMA equal to 5% of the aggregate exercise price of all Class C Warrants and Class D Warrants exercised after November 2, 1996. - (2) Assumes the exercise of all the Class C Warrants and Class D Warrants and that the Solicitation Fee is paid on all such warrants that are exercised.
+- Represents Solicitation Fees payable to JMA equal to 5% of the aggregate exercise price of all Class C Warrants and Class D Warrants. - (2) Assumes the exercise of all the Class C Warrants and Class D Warrants and that the Solicitation Fee is paid on all such warrants that are exercised.
 There can be no assurance that any of the Warrants will be exercised.